 Tailor: In WA, tailor is found in coastal waters from Onslow to Esperance and is likely to constitute a single stock over this range.
 Incomplete records prior to 1976 suggest the total WA annual commercial catch of tailor probably peaked in 1965 at approximately 90 t.
 Since 1976, annual landings have fluctuated between 19 and 59 t but with an overall stable trend (West Coast Nearshore and Estuarine Figure 2).
-In 2013, the total WA commercial catch of tailor was 31 t, the majority of which was taken in the Gascoyne Coast Bioregion (49% by weight), with the remainder from the West Coast Bioregion (44%) and South Coast Bioregion
+In 2014, the total WA commercial catch of tailor was 20 t.
+Approximately half of this catch was taken in the WCB (51% by weight), with the remainder from the Gascoyne Coast Bioregion (38%) and SCB (11%).

 In the Gascoyne Coast Bioregion, total landings of tailor were typically 20-30 t per year during the period 1976-1990.
 Annual landings were markedly higher (>30 t per year) during the period 1990-2000, including an historical peak of 49 t in 1999.
 Elevated catches in this period probably reflect a higher availability of fish due to strong recruitment.
-After 2000, annual landings returned to levels similar to those reported prior to 1990.
-In 2013, the Gascoyne catch was 15 t, all of which was taken in Shark Bay.
+Since 2000, annual landings have gradually declined.
+In 2014, the Gascoyne catch was 7.8 t, almost all of which was taken by the Shark Bay Beach Seine Fishery.
+This is the lowest annual commercial catch of tailor in Shark Bay since records began in 1956.

-In the West Coast Bioregion, total commercial landings of tailor declined from 28 t in 1976 to reach an historical minimum of 2 t in 2008.
-Subsequent landings have increased slightly, reaching 14 t in 2013.
-The majority (89%) of West Coast landings in 2013 were taken in the Peel-Harvey Estuary.
+In the WCB, the total commercial catch has ranged from 2 t (in 2008) to 42 t (in 1975).
+The commercial catch in this Bioregion has typically been less than 20 t per year since records commenced in 1912.
+The catch was 10 t in 2014.
+The majority (78%) of West Coast landings in 2014 were taken in the Peel-Harvey Estuary.

-Southern garfish: In 2013, 24% of total WA commercial landings of southern garfish were taken in the West Coast Bioregion, with the remainder in the South Coast Bioregion.
+Southern garfish: In 2014, 42% of total WA commercial landings of southern garfish were taken in the WCB, with the remainder in the SCB.
+Different breeding stocks are targeted in each Bioregion.

-In the West Coast Bioregion, total annual southern garfish landings peaked at 44 t in 1999.
-Subsequently, annual landings have been variable with downward trend.
-A historic minimum catch of 4 t was taken in 2013.
-Since 1995, 82% of total commercial landings of southern garfish in the West Coast Bioregion have been taken in Cockburn Sound.
+In the WCB, total annual southern garfish landings peaked at 44 t in 1999 (West Coast Nearshore and Estuarine Figure 3).
+Subsequently, annual landings have followed a downward trend.
+An historic minimum catch of 4 t was taken in 2013 and remained similarly low (5 t) in 2014.
+Since 1995, 84% of total commercial landings of southern garfish in the WCB have been taken in Cockburn Sound.
 The historical peak in annual landings within Cockburn Sound was 37 t in 1999.
-Since 1999, annual landings of garfish in Cockburn Sound have gradually declined, following the same trend as total West Coast Bioregion landings (including reaching an historic minimum level in 2013).
+Since 1999, annual landings of garfish in Cockburn Sound have followed the same downward trend as total WCB landings, reaching historic minimum levels in 2013 and 2014.

 The long-term decline in Cockburn Sound catch was partly due to a reduction in commercial effort.
-However, annual effort levels have been stable since 2003, and so the recent catch decline is believed to be due to a decline in the availability of fish driven by a combination of environmental factors and fishing pressure.
+However, annual effort levels have been stable since 2003.
+The recent catch decline reflects a stock decline due to overfishing and environmental factors.